Homological stability for topological chiral homology of completions: Highly connected bounded charge complexes

 By restriction to the link we get a map:

-To see this, note that if a vertex of the link goes to an arc that is not of bounded charge $\sigma$ would not be of maximal dimension.
-This is easy, because either that arc would contain punctures of total charge $>c$ or it has an overcharged interval in the boundary of its interior, in which case in $\Sigma$ its interior containing one of the bad arcs $\gamma_i$ and thus in $\Sigma$ contains punctures of total charge $>c$ or has an overcharged interval as its boundary.
+To see this, first note that a vertex of the link goes to a non-empty arc in some $\Sigma_i$, because it must be of bounded charge in $\Sigma$ and thus can't contain any $\gamma_i$ in its interior.
+Secondly, we note that if a vertex of the link goes to an arc that is not of bounded charge $\sigma$ would not be of maximal dimension; this is true because either that arc would contain punctures of total charge $>c$ or it has an overcharged interval in the boundary of its interior, in which case in $\Sigma$ its interior containing one of the bad arcs $\gamma_i$ and thus in $\Sigma$ contains punctures of total charge $>c$ or has an overcharged interval as its boundary.
 In both cases the arc was bad in $\Sigma$.
-By the inductive hypothesis the codomain has connectivity $\sum_{i \geq 0} k_i-2 = k-2$, with $k_i$ the number of punctures in $S_i$.
-We are mapping in a sphere of dimension at most $i-2$ and thus this means we can extend our map to a map $D^{i-p+1} \cong K \to \mathcal B^0_\circ(S_0,\Delta_0,c_0) * \ldots * \mathcal B^0_\circ(S_{p+1},\Delta_{p+1},c_{p+1})$.
+By the inductive hypothesis the codomain has connectivity $\sum_{i \geq 0} k_i-2 = k-2$, with $k_i$ the number of punctures in $\Sigma_i$.
+We are mapping in a sphere of dimension at most $k-2$ and thus this means we can extend our map to a map $H: D^{i-p'+1} \cong K \to \mathcal B_\circ(\Sigma_0,V_0,c_0) * \ldots * \mathcal B_\circ(\Sigma_{p+1},V_{p+1},c_{p+1})$.